-The revision to the landscape strategy has resulted in strong ecological woodland corridor on the east and southern portion of the site, which also connects to the western treeline and the wildflower meadow spine across the northern section of the site.
+The revision to the landscape strategy has resulted in strong ecological woodland corridors on the northern and eastern portions of the site.
 It would be seen that these corridors would form important pathways for biodiversity across and particularly around the perimeter of the site.
 The modification to in the streetscape to more native trees will also increase the biodiversity value of the site in the long term, providing nesting and foraging resources for birds.
+As can be seen from Figure 9, the habitats outlined in Table 1 consist primarily of spoil and bare ground (ED2).
+However, there is a hedgerow to the east of the site.
+It is proposed to remove this hedgerow and replace it with a woodland planting on the entire length of the eastern boundary.